-DAY 12 - Free day; optional boat trip on Lake Peten Itza
+DAY 12 - Head to Flores, optional boat trip on Lake Peten Itza

 Our Mayan rainforest experience continues up river by boat to the small settlement of Bethel on the Guatemalan side before progressing by road to Flores, on Lake Peten Itza.
 The afternoon can be spent enjoying a leisurely boat trip on the blue waters of the lake (optional).